Election victory and Second Line of Defence

 Meanwhile the chancellor announced there will be a special budget in July, when we expect confirmation of the Conservative's manifesto pledge to reduce the annual allowance for high earners.
 As the proposal stands, for every pound earned above £150,000 the allowance may reduce by 50p to £10,000 for anyone earning £210,000 or more.

-Ros Altman has always campaigned for low charges and value for money for consumers, and the Department for Work and Pensions (DWP) has already committed to reviewing the 0.75% auto-enrolment charge cap in 2017 - but will there be pressure to do this sooner?
-Investment transaction costs will need to be disclosed to trustees and investment governance committees from 2016, and the industry is currently debating the best way to achieve this with the DWP and Financial Conduct Authority (FCA).
+Ros Altman has always campaigned for low charges and value for money for consumers, and the DWP has already committed to reviewing the 0.75% auto-enrolment charge cap in 2017 - but will there be pressure to do this sooner?
+Investment transaction costs will need to be disclosed to trustees and investment governance committees from 2016, and the industry is currently debating the best way to achieve this with the DWP and FCA.

 Finally, there has also been pressure from the opposition to introduce a cap on drawdown charges so charges are likely to continue to feature strongly on the government's agenda for some time to come.